optionedge/intraday_trading_view_indicator/README.md

 "Give a Man a Fish, and You Feed Him for a Day.
 Teach a Man To Fish, and You Feed Him for a Lifetime"

-As any queries/clarification on Twitter:
+For any queries/clarifications, ask me on Twitter:

 https://twitter.com/ProfTheta21